 - Photo of you mentoring a team of professionals

-- Screenshot from a TV or radio interview
+- Screenshot from a TV or radio or any interview

 - Certificate of recognition

-- Screenshot of a publications about your startup
+- Screenshot of a publications re: your startup

 - Photo of your team or product in an engaging setting

 If a photo is unclear at first sight, or it does not speak for itself, that may be ok.
-Make sure you can share the photo’s story within a brief moment.
+Make sure you can pitch the story within just a brief moment.
 Then validate it conveys the desired message.

 Take for example the photo below.
 While it is unclear what is it about, it does trigger an emotion.
 I’d feel fine presenting it, for as long as I’ve rehearsed my storytelling skill…